 Studies have found that vitamin D deficiency is often present at the onset of some autoimmune diseases.

-Some experts recommend taking vitamin D supplements to improve the symptoms of psoriasis.
+Some experts recommend taking vitamin D supplements to reduce the symptoms of psoriasis.

 One reason may be the use of systemic medications in treatment.
 These drugs affect the whole body.